Building codes change. Manual leasing workflows cost you every time they do.

 - Improper use of construction materials

 Ignoring building codes and regulations can result in hefty fines or legal consequences for property managers and landlords.
 According to data from the National Association of Home Builders, the average fine for building code violations in 2022 was $12,500.
-In extreme cases, such as the Grenfell Tower fire in London caused by non-compliant cladding, the consequences can be catastrophic loss of life and property.
+In extreme cases, like the Grenfell Tower fire in London caused by non-compliant cladding, the consequences can be catastrophic loss of life.
+These events also result in catastrophic property loss.
 Building codes cover a wide range of aspects, including plumbing systems, fire safety, electrical wiring, structural integrity, and accessibility.
 For instance, the International Plumbing Code mandates specific pipe sizes and materials based on the building’s occupancy and usage.

 Continuous learning is necessary because building codes frequently change to incorporate new standards or research findings in the construction industry.
 The International Code Council updates its model codes every three years to account for advancements in building science and technology.
 Property managers and landlords must stay up-to-date to ensure their properties remain compliant and avoid costly remediation or legal issues.
 Reputable organizations like the Building Owners and Managers Institute (BOMI) offer regular training and certification programs to help professionals maintain their knowledge.

 Apartment building fire codes stipulate the minimum requirements for fire safety, such as the number of exit routes, fire-resistant materials, and alarm systems.
-According to the National Fire Protection Association (NFPA), apartment buildings with more than 12 units must have at least two separate exit stairways or fire-rated corridors leading to the outside.
+Apartment buildings with over 12 units must have at least two separate exit stairways or fire-rated corridors leading outside, according to the National Fire Protection Association (NFPA).
 Additionally, at least 80% of the materials used in apartment construction, including insulation, drywall, and flooring, must be fire-resistant with a minimum one-hour rating.

 Fire alarm systems play a critical role in early detection and evacuation during a fire emergency.
 The NFPA mandates that all apartment buildings have a centralized fire alarm system with smoke detectors in each unit and common areas.
 These systems must be tested annually by a certified professional to ensure proper functioning.
 Regular fire drills and evacuation training for residents are also recommended to reinforce preparedness.